 The main advantage?
 Tweetlister takes all the listing details you input in to the site and automatically creates a 140 character “tweet” for you and gives you a landing page for the property.

 With all of the variables and attributes in a real estate property listing, trying to get it shortened to the 140-character limit of a Twitter post can be a challenge.
 One thing which TweetLister does well is shorten the listing information for you.

 You enter the broad-stroke information via pull-down menus and a few text boxes.
 You can also select a repeating schedule with start and end dates.
 TweetLister shortens it all into a classified-ad-style Twitter post.
 Nothing fancy, no snappy copywriting or anything.
-Just short and simple.Lessons from luxury travel you can use right nowTake note of the best in the luxury travel to customize and enhance your real estate service READ MORE
+Just short and simple.Is technology getting in the way of your success?A commentary by EXIT Realty Corp.
+International CTO, John Packes READ MORE

 I’m a big fan of any service that makes life easier – but like Nik Nik at MyTechOpinion I had a hard time wrapping my head around Tweetlister initially.
 Certainly, using Twitter to promote a property can be an effective way to launch a listing into the conversation — as long as it’s not the only thing you’re tweeting! — but as NikNik said, much of this could easily be accomplished with a URL shortener and link tracking service like Bit.ly.

 Also I think I was reacting to the idea that I’d be using my network to drive traffic to a third party destination.
 Personally, I’d want to send any visitors to my own website.
 I suppose if I were a Realtor that didn’t have a personal website that showed off my listings or already own a single-property website for the home, Tweetlister might make an quick and dirty alternative.
 But I’m betting most readers of this blog are doing at least one of the former however.